 Late summer, here in Montréal, our markets, and backyard and community gardens alike, are overflowing with tomatoes; all ripening at once that it’s nearly impossible to keep up with nature by merely consuming them at the usual weekly consumption rate.
 They are sold dirt cheap, by the bushels, to anyone who is brave enough to venture into a little forward-thinking sauce-making.
 I may not always be so forward-thinking but I’m a sucker for cheap so this is the time of year when I turn a fairly inexpensive bushel of tomatoes into a healthy supply of pizza sauce.Let me say this in the most unboastful way possible, but apparently, I make the best pizza.
 Well, at least that’s what’s said among my children’s friends who frequent our home and often get served my pizza.
 I’m not too picky, I’ll take a compliment when I get one.I do have a few tricks.
 Before cooking the tomatoes, I salt them and squeeze them to remove as much water as possible… this ensures a thick sauce, not a thin and runny one.
 The most wonderful part of this though is that in the process of making the sauce… you get some tomato juice.
 Just add some seasoning and enjoy.
-At the same time, keep in mind though that this certainly is not a recipe for making when tomatoes are out of season, jet-lagged and crazy expensive!Here are all the tomatoes with the water removed ready for sauce-making.I think what makes this sauce so great is the use of Greek oregano.
+At the same time, keep in mind though that this certainly is not a recipe to make when tomatoes are out of season, jet-lagged and crazy expensive!Here are all the tomatoes with the water removed ready for sauce-making.I think what makes this sauce so great is the use of Greek oregano.
 If you have never tried it, it’s time.
 I also use fennel seeds.
 It may seem unusual but don’t be tempted to leave it out.Finally, down below, I’ve also included the recipe for my pizza dough…. because what’s one without the other, eh?

 - 2 kg Roma tomatoes, coarsely chopped